ccadic/SHARPIW0/README.md

 The board also has 5 buttons you may also control via GPIO voltage detection (UP/Down voltage detection).
 You can use this board for gaming.

+You can get a fully made board here: https://www.tindie.com/products/electronictrik/sharpiw0-a-rpi-zero-27-sharp-memory-display/
+It is also a good way to support opensource devices creators

 **Extra GPIO available**